Acuity-Inc/aws-security-demo/README.md

 * Using [AWS Config](https://aws.amazon.com/config) to define a set of security rules and track resource compliance
 * Deploying required resources to power security automation using [AWS CloudFormation](https://aws.amazon.com/cloudformation/)
 * Enabling automated remediation of certain rules that support it
+* Interacting with the AWS APIs using the [aws-cli](https://aws.amazon.com/cli/) to create an S3 bucket for testing purposes.
 * Deploying an open source tool using [Terraform](https://www.terraform.io/) that is a competitor to AWS Config
   * Seeing how it is faster, cheaper, and more configurable